-The first promising pool didn’t provide any results so I crept upstream.
+The first promising pool did not provide any results so I crept upstream.
 On my second cast into the second pool I got a strong bite but missed the set.
-I continued working the pool for several minutes but didn’t get any results.
+I continued working the pool for several minutes but did not get any results.
 I was getting ready to move on when my fly was slammed hard from a dark and murky pool.
-The Amago was enormous, had a very impressive kype (hooked jaw) but surprisingly didn’t put up much of a fight.
+The Amago was enormous, had a very impressive kype (hooked jaw) but surprisingly did not put up much of a fight.
 I brought him to hand within 10-15 seconds (no net was used).

 I ended up catching two very large Amago and 4-5 Japanese Dace, aka Haya はや.
 The dace ranged in size from 2-5cm and the Amago were roughly 40 & 35cm!
 Kado-san said he had never seen Amago that big, especially in this particular area!